ThinEdgeLabs/bento/README.md

 * HTTP API

 ## Coming soon
-* an easy way to extend it by indexing custom modules (eg. Marmalade)
+* an easy way to extend it and index any custom modules (eg. Marmalade)

 ## Setup